reinka/blog/content/about.md

 author = "Andrei Pöhlmann"
 +++

-~~I am an integration engineer for urban autonomous driving at Mercedes-Benz AG in Stuttgart with main focus on Continous Integration, Continous Delivery and Automated Testing.~~

-I'm a Cloud Engineer at SAP with strong interests in distributed systems (system design, Kubernetes & Docker), Linux internals (syscalls, namespaces & cgroups) and low-level networking (TCP/IP stack).
-I joined SAP in June 2021.
+I'm a Systems Engineer at AWS with strong interests in distributed systems, Linux internals (syscalls, namespaces & cgroups) and low-level networking (TCP/IP stack).
+I joined AWS in October 2024.

-Additionally, since July 2022 I've been also contracting with [Hofvarpnir Studios](https://hofvarpnir.ai/) (part-time), a Silicon Valley based non-profit where we're building cloud infrastructure for AI safety engineers.

 I hold a Statistics MSc degree with specialization in Deep Reinforcement Learning and the mathematics of Machine Learning.
 I wrote my master thesis at the [Bosch